systemslab/popper-paper/paper/paper.md

 ### Virtual Machines

+![A generic experimentation workflow (top) typically followed by researchers in projects with a computational component.
+Some of the reasons to iterate (backwards-going arrows) are: fixing a bug in the code of a system, changing a parameter of an experiment or running the same experiment on a new workload or compute platform.
+Although not usually done, in some cases researchers keep a chronological record on how experiments evolve over time (the analogy of the lab notebook in experimental sciences). ](figures/exp_wflow.png){#fig:exp_workflow}

 A Virtual Machine (VM) can be used to partially address the limitations of only sharing source code.
 However, in the case of systems research where the performance is the subject of study, the